yao-react/react-memo/README.md

 You can use hooks inside the render function, which allows you to further optimize your render structure.

-If your lint complains about it, you can write your render function as `function Comp() {...}`, which fools the lint to see it as a component, but you should know it is not, as it is only a normal function called inside the Memo component.
+If your lint complains about it, you can write your render function as `function Comp() {...}`, which fools the lint to see it as a component, but you should know it is not indeed, as it is only a normal function called inside the Memo component.

 ## License